memph1024/swapdex-documentation/docs/what-to-try/identity.md

 # <b>Get an Identiy</b>

-Phoenix provides a naming system that allows participants to add personal information to their on-chain account and subsequently ask for verification of this information by registrars.
+Kusari provides a naming system that allows participants to add personal information to their on-chain account and subsequently ask for verification of this information by registrars.

 ## **Setting an Identity**